-Bullfrog Marina & Defiance House Lodge (2) is the second-largest marina on Lake Powell and offers the widest variety of services on the lake outside of Wahweap.
-It is located in Utah near mid-lake and offers a restaurant, campground and lodging with 48 rooms.
-Boat rentals, boat repairs, public launch ramp and restroom facilities are available • (435) 684-3000 • lakepowell.com.
-Note: Bullfrog launch ramp is currently closed due to low water levels.
+Bullfrog Marina & Defiance House Lodge

+is the second-largest marina on Lake Powell and offers the widest variety of services on the lake outside of Wahweap.
+It is located in Utah near mid-lake and offers a restaurant, two campgrounds, and lodging with 48 rooms.
+Boat rentals, boat repairs, three public launch ramps, and restroom facilities are available.
+Note: The Bullfrog Main Launch Ramp is closed to motorized vessels and its Launch Ramp Spur is closed to all vessels.
+The restaurant is also closed.

+• (435) 684-3000 • lakepowell.com.

-Halls Crossing Marina (3) is located on Highway 276, about 90 miles north of Blanding, Utah.
+Halls Crossing Marina is located on Highway 276, about 90 miles north of Blanding, Utah.
 It is 95 miles upstream from Glen Canyon Dam and is directly across the lake from Bullfrog marina.
-It offers fuel, family units, a grocery store, two campgrounds (one with hook-ups), laundry, showers, service station and boat repair. • (435) 684-7000 • lakepowell.com.
+It offers fuel, family units, a grocery store, two campgrounds (one with hook-ups), laundry, showers, service station and boat repair.
+Note: The Halls Crossing Launch Ramp is closed to motorized vessels.
+Various other services are also closed; visit nps.gov/glca for details. • (435) 684-7000 • lakepowell.com.